Python, for easy programming

 - Can be extended with C modules.

-Python 3.0 changes the syntax of the language which makes it partially incompatible with the previous ones.
+Python 3.0 changes the syntax of the language which makes it partially incompatible with the previous ones, to the point that it is considered like a new language by early adopters.

 - print x is replaced by print (x).